jazelly/collections-jdk/README.md

 ## Welcome

-collections-ts is a project inspired by JDK Collections.
+collections-jdk is a project inspired by JDK Collections.

 ## Example Usage
 ```
-npm install collections-ts
+npm install collections-jdk
 ```

 ```
-import { PriorityQueue } from 'collections-ts';
+import { PriorityQueue } from 'collections-jdk';

 const pq0 = new PriorityQueue(); // not ok - didn't specify element type
 const pq2 = new PriorityQueue({from: [3, 4, 5]}) // not ok - didn't specify element type